International Association for People-Environment Studies (IAPS) Conference 2026

 Areas of Focus

-Priority areas of focus have included:
+Priority areas of focus included:

 - Working with the Communications subcommittee to consider the environmental impact and accessibility features of the conference website